newwikiorder/fandom-modules/src/blocks/README.md

 # How it works

-A "plain english" configuration API is defined by a set of variables scoped to `:root` and namespaced to `block`.
-These variables should be overriden in a `:root` block on a wiki's Special:CSS based on that wiki's needs.
-Portable "skins" or "themes" can also be created simply from a given `:root` block that can be copied and pasted anywhere.
+A set of "plain english" variables are provided in a <code>:root { }</code> ruleset, which can be changed by end-users and used to create portable "themes" or "skins" that can be added just by copying and pasting the said <code>:root { }</code> block of code.
+See <code>_api.scss</code> as a basic example.

-This stylesheet then worries about how and where to apply these variables, so that end-users don't have to sort through all the different selectors or know actual CSS properties.
+The imported CSS library then worries about how and where to apply these variables, so that end-users don't have to sort through all the different selectors or know actual CSS.

-If the Blocks variable API does not support a given customization, and if the end-user is familiar with CSS and wants to more granularly customize the Blocks system, they can still write their own CSS by overriding it in Special:CSS.
+If the Blocks variable API does not support a given customization, and if the end-user is familiar with CSS and wants to more granularly customize the Blocks system, they can still write their own CSS by overriding it in Special:CSS on their wiki.

 Furthermore, variables can be made to apply to only one block based on its ID.
 Every block automatically has an ID generated from its heading.
-So if a Block section has a heading of "News", variables can be declared in a `#Block-News {  ruleset, which would only be applied to the News section.
+So if a Block section has a heading of "News", variables can be declared in a <code>#Block-News { }</code> ruleset, which would then only be applied to the News section.

-In practice, see https://jakanddaxter.fandom.com/wiki/Special:CSS as an example.
+In practice, see https://newwikiorder.fandom.com/ as an example.

-Note: `--themed` namespaced variables are native Fandom variables that we're leveraging here for good defaults.
-These can, however, be replaced.
-They're typically controlled from the Theme Designer if you'd like to be modular.

 ## API (WIP)